zju-vipa/training_free_model_merging/README.md

 # Training Free Pretrained Model Merging

-This repository is the implementation of the paper [Training Free Pretrained Model Merging]().
+This repository is the implementation of the paper [Training Free Pretrained Model Merging (CVPR2024)]().

 ## Overview